AlloSphere-Research-Group/alive/nime14/README.md

 ### Expression Objects

-Our instrument supports a declarative form of function defi- nition through objects similar to unit generators10 and LISP M-expressions.
+Our instrument supports a declarative form of function definition through objects similar to unit generators10 and LISP M-expressions.

 A declared expression object represents a computation to be performed.
 This expression object can be assigned to properties of agents, tags, and queries, as well as performing as a unit generator graph for sound synthesis.
 Our expression constructors can accept numbers or expressions as arguments.
 They also accept strings, which are used to index properties of agents, and utilize operator overloading to support a more readable syntax: